lespicker/jekyll-bootstrap/_posts/2013-09-09-camera phone.md

 Anyway, I'm all in.
 Stay tuned for some images that I'll post during my second trip to Iceland.
 On this jaunt, my trusty and capable assistant (spelled w-i-f-e) and I will circumnavigate the island on the Circle Road, scouting out sites for future photo opps and perhaps teaching a workshop or two.

-As always, you'll be able to follow our progress by going to my DeLorme personal webpage.
-[Here is a link.](https://share.delorme.com/2f58e8e2aee4429697d785cf1d11b9c3)
+As always, you'll be able to follow our progress by going to my [DeLorme personal webpage.](https://share.delorme.com/2f58e8e2aee4429697d785cf1d11b9c3)